awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 `{{resolve:secretsmanager:secret-id:secret-string:json-key:version-stage:version-id}}`

 **secret\-id**
 The name or Amazon Resource Name \(ARN\) that serves as a unique identifier for the secret\.
 To access a secret in your AWS account, you need only specify the secret name\.
 To access a secret in a different AWS account, specify the complete ARN of the secret\.
 Required\.

 **secret\-string**
 Currently, the only supported value is `SecretString`\.
 The default is `SecretString`\.

 **json\-key**
 Specifies the key name of the key\-value pair whose value you want to retrieve\.
-If you do not specify a `json-key`, CloudFormation retrieves the entire secret text\.
+If you don't specify a `json-key`, CloudFormation retrieves the entire secret text\.
-This segment may not include the colon character \( `:` \)\.
+This segment may not include the colon character \( `:`\)\.

 **version\-stage**
 Specifies the secret version that you want to retrieve by the staging label attached to the version\.
 Staging labels are used to keep track of different versions during the rotation process\.
 If you use `version-stage` then don't specify `version-id`\.
 If you don't specify either a version stage or a version ID, then the default is to retrieve the version with the version stage value of `AWSCURRENT`\.
-This segment may not include the colon character \( `:` \)\.
+This segment may not include the colon character \( `:`\)\.

 **version\-id**
 Specifies the unique identifier of the version of the secret that you want to use in stack operations\.
 If you specify `version-id`, then don't specify `version-stage`\.
 If you don't specify either a version stage or a version ID, then the default is to retrieve the version with the version stage value of `AWSCURRENT`\.
-This segment may not include the colon character \( `:` \)\.
+This segment may not include the colon character \( `:`\)\.

 ### Examples<a name="dynamic-references-secretsmanager-example"></a>

 The following example uses the `secret-name` and `json-key` segments to retrieve the username and password values stored in the MyRDSSecret secret\.
 By default, the secret version retrieved is the version with the version stage value of `AWSCURRENT`\.

 #### JSON<a name="dynamic-references-secretsmanager-example.json"></a>